 In 1979, Stevie Nicks recorded the hit duet "Gold" with John Stewart.

-During 1980, Stevie Nicks became involved with Jimmy Iovine, who produced her album Bella Donna.
+During 1980, Stevie Nicks was involved with Jimmy Iovine, who produced Bella Donna.

-On July 27, 1981, Stevie Nick's first solo album, Bella Donna, was released, and reached number one on the Billboard 200 chart, with four singles making the Billboard Hot 100.
+On July 27, 1981, Stevie Nicks's first solo album, Bella Donna, was released to critical and commercial acclaim, reaching number one on the Billboard 200 chart, with four singles making the Billboard Hot 100.

-In 1981, Stevie Nicks built a home in Paradise Valley, Arizona, where she lived with her brother's family.
+In 1981, Stevie Nicks built a home in Paradise Valley, Arizona, where she lived with her brother, his wife, and their daughter until July 2007.

-In 1982, Stevie Nicks' friend Robin Anderson died of leukemia.
-Nicks then married Robin's widower, Kim Anderson, believing Robin would want her to care for her son.
+Following Robin Anderson's death in 1982, Nicks married Robin's widower, Kim Anderson, believing that Robin would want her to care for the baby.
 They divorced three months later.

-On June 10, 1983, Stevie Nicks released her second solo album, The Wild Heart, which went double platinum and reached number five on the Billboard 200 albums chart.
+On June 10, 1983, Nicks released her second solo album, The Wild Heart.
+The album went double platinum and reached number five on the Billboard 200 albums chart.

-In December 1983, Stevie Nicks appeared on Saturday Night Live, performing "Stand Back" and "Nightbird".
+In December 1983, Nicks appeared on Saturday Night Live, performing "Stand Back" and "Nightbird".

 In 1983, Stevie Nicks became involved with Eagles and James Gang guitarist Joe Walsh.

-In 1983, Stevie Nicks married Kim Anderson, the widower of her best friend Robin Anderson, soon after Robin's death from leukemia.
+In 1983, Stevie Nicks married Kim Anderson, the widower of her best friend Robin Anderson, shortly after Robin's death from leukemia.
+The marriage was short-lived, ending in divorce after only three months.

 In 1986, Stevie Nicks' relationship with Joe Walsh ended due to mutual drug abuse.

-In 1992, "Silver Springs", written by Stevie Nicks about her tumultuous relationship with Buckingham, was included on the four-disc Fleetwood Mac retrospective 25 Years – The Chain.
+In 1992, "Silver Springs" was included on the four-disc Fleetwood Mac retrospective album 25 Years – The Chain.

 In 2003, Stevie Nicks received the Grammy Hall of Fame Award.

-In October 2005, Stevie Nicks attended the Melbourne Cup Week in Australia, where one of the horse-racing stakes was named after her, The Stevie Nicks Plate.
-She also used the opportunity to launch the Australian/New Zealand extension of her Gold Dust tour for February and March 2006.
+In October 2005, Stevie Nicks attended Melbourne Cup Week in Australia, where a horse-racing stake was named after her: The Stevie Nicks Plate.
+She used the opportunity to promote her Australian/New Zealand tour in February and March 2006.

-In March 2006, Stevie Nicks toured in Australia and New Zealand with John Farnham, as part of her Gold Dust tour.
+In March 2006, Stevie Nicks toured in Australia and New Zealand with John Farnham.

 In October 2006, Stevie Nicks was the featured performer for Bette Midler's benefit function, Hulaween.

-In March 2007, Tom Petty's Homecoming Concert in Gainesville, FL, which included performances with Stevie Nicks, was released on DVD, as well as PBS Soundstage.
+In March 2007, Tom Petty's Homecoming Concert in Gainesville, FL, which contained performances with Stevie Nicks, was released on DVD as part of PBS Soundstage.

-In July 2007, Stevie Nicks announced her Paradise Valley, Arizona home would be put up for sale to downsize and focus on charity work.
+In July 2007, Stevie Nicks announced that her Paradise Valley, Arizona home would be put up for sale to downsize and focus on charity work, as she had spent little time there in the previous year.

-In 2007, Stevie Nicks referred to Joe Walsh as one of her greatest loves, acknowledging that their relationship couldn't be sustained due to mutual drug abuse.
+In 2007, Stevie Nicks referred to Joe Walsh as one of her greatest loves, reflecting on their relationship that ended due to mutual drug abuse.

 In 2008, Stevie Nicks embarked on the Soundstage Sessions tour in the U.S.

-In 2009, a video recording of one of Stevie Nicks' Soundstage Sessions tour concert dates was released as Live in Chicago.
-Vanessa Carlton performed as a guest artist.
+In 2009, a video recording of one concert date from Stevie Nicks' Soundstage Sessions tour was released as Live in Chicago, featuring Vanessa Carlton as a guest artist.

 On March 20, 2011, Rod Stewart and Stevie Nicks launched the Heart & Soul Tour in Fort Lauderdale, Florida, uniting the two singers for a series of arena concerts throughout North America.